stolksdorf/Parallax/README.md

+# Tell me about it

 # Basic Use

-Parallax at it's core is a library for manipulating **Pages** within a **ViewPort**.
-This can be as simple as an image carousel, or you can use it for an entire website's navigation.
+Parallax is a Javascript library that uses jQuery to beautifully transition content on the page, while parallaxing it's background.
+At it's core it is a library for manipulating **Pages** within a **ViewPort**.
+This can be as simple as an image carousel, or as complex as an entire website's navigation using arrows keys and various events.
 Parallax is built to be incredibly flexible and easy to use.
 Let's dive in.

 ### Image Carousel